kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 view.addSubview(subView2)
 ```

 Excellent!
 Wait.
+You created a view and added two subviews giving each a different color - but you don't see anything!
 Where's the exciting output?
 Switch to the Assistant Editor by hitting __Option + Command + Enter__.
 You should see something like this now:

 ![bordered width=90%](images/playground_step1_assistant_editor.png)